 Cherubic hymns are popular choral compositions sung during Christmas by the Orthodox church in Russia.
 Choral composer and conductor Dimitry Bortniansky (1751-1825) wrote this hymn, which takes after that tradition.
 He led the Imperial Court Chapel of St. Petersburg and it became the best of Europe's choirs.
 His composition, Cherubic Hymn No. 7, became one of the Russian Orthodox church's most popular hymns.

 Some websites are dedicated to Russian Christmas carols.
 Many offer either samples, downloads, or even purchasing links.
 Check out two with additional tunes below:

 - Musica Russica has over 100 traditional Russian Christmas songs performed by well known Russian artists such as the Svetilen ensemble and the Patriarchate Choir.

 - Barynya is the official site for the folk dance and music ensemble.
 A wide variety of Russian music is featured.
 The Christmas carol selection appears at the bottom of the page.
 Lyrics are also provided.

 Russian Heritage Through Music

 Listening to these songs is a great way to recapture memories, discover your Russian heritage or simply expand your world knowledge.
-Music is truly a universal language and allows you to connect with another culture.
+Music is truly a universal language.
+Listening to Christmas music from Russia allows you to connect with another culture.